 The founders brought together a pan-European Board of Trustees and published a call for action in a ground-breaking report called ’A European Union that works: Blueprint for reform’.

 At a time when the think-tank scene was very Anglo-Saxon, Friends of Europe strove to offer a new pan-European, politically independent platform for fresh thinking and analysis.
 Since its creation, Friends of Europe has gone from strength to strength, winning an international reputation for lively and provocative debate on the major issues confronting Europe.
 Its analytical reports contribute significantly to the EU policymaking process.

 Milestones in Friends of Europe’s development include ‘Hearing from Europe’ in 2003, the first ever 28-nation satellite TV debate on what became the Lisbon treaty, its annual ‘State of Europe’ conference with Europe’s leaders, our transatlantic satellite debates and a series of groundbreaking reports on topics as diverse as reform of the EU, its communications shortcomings, Europe’s social problems, Turkish membership, the nature of growth and the aftermath of the global financial crisis.

 The last few years have seen an increase in our activities, publications and our team which now also includes visiting scholars and fellows from across the world.

 We will continue to act as a central, independent think tank for policy reflection and debate where European and international policymakers can exchange innovative ideas and help craft fresh policies for a rapidly changing world.

-In October 2014 we joined force with the Security & Defence Agenda, now comprising a think tank, the influential policy journal Europe’s World and the online citizens’ debating platform Debating Europe.
+In October 2014 we joined forces with the Security & Defence Agenda to develop our organisation, which now comprises a think-tank, the influential policy journal Europe’s World, and the online citizens’ debating platform Debating Europe.